georust/rinex/rinex-cli/doc/record.md

 ===============

 RINEX files are huge, complex and vary a lot.
-With these tools, we aim at providing an easy to use and efficient interface to manipulate and visualize RINEX record.
+This tool aims at providing an easy to use and efficient interface to parse and analyze these files.

 Observation RINEX
 =================